 Depending on the location of the departure a different optimal journey may be found — the following 3 departure points are each within a closer driving time of different railway stations.

-Complete TravelTime API request for the computed journeys can be found below:
+Here is the complete TravelTime API request for the computed journeys:

 Naturally, with more factors to take into consideration, the process quickly becomes more complicated.
 For example, here we don’t consider the walking needed after the train-leg of the journey to reach the intended destination, possible delays due to parking the vehicle at the station etc.